gvwilson/thirdbit/src/fiction/iffy/index.md

 "Y'aright?"
 Edson asked as she straightened up.

-"No!
-No, I'm not aright!"
 She spat the last of the sour vomit out of her mouth.
+"No, I'm no aright!
-"There's folk *dead* back there!"
+There's folk *dead* back there!"

 He didn't answer.
 "Don't that bother you?" she demanded,